 When submerged, submarines may be subject to enemy action, mechanical failure, collision and other accidents that mean it is immobilised and unable to surface.
 Escape and Rescue are key capabilities.
 NATO maintains a 24x7 globally deployable submarine rescue capability, based in Scotland.

 Submarines are equipped with their own escape sets to allow personnel to leave the submarine without external assistance using an escape chamber or compartment.

 RFD Beaufort Limited in Birkenhead have been supplying submarine escape suits to the naval forces of the world for decades, now part of the Survitec Group, they continue to enhance the ‘state of the art’.
 Describing these as a suit is underselling them because, with the advent of the Mk10, RFD Beaufort integrated a single person liferaft and extensive hypothermia protection into the design

 Submarine Parachute Assistance Group (SPAG)

-This is a Royal Navy rapid deployment capability that was formed in 1971 in order to provide a rapid worldwide response to submarines in peril.
+SPAG is a Royal Navy rapid deployment capability that was formed in 1971 in order to provide a rapid worldwide response to submarines in peril.
 Held at 6 hours notice to move their primary task is to rapidly deploy and provide expert assistance to the disabled/distressed submarine, or ‘DISSUB’.

 The group comprises approximately 30 personnel, all trained for submarine rescue and parachute insertion.
 Equipment includes inflatable boats, life rafts, specialist communication equipment, rations/water and medical supplies.

 All of this equipment, even including the inflatable boats, can be parachute dropped.
-After establishing communications with the stricken submarine the SPAG might establish a life raft group, work with others or coordinate an escape, if rescue by the rescue submersible is not possible, for whatever reason.[tabs] [tab title=” SPAG Image 1″]
+After establishing communications with the stricken submarine the SPAG might establish a life raft group, work with others or coordinate an escape, if rescue by the rescue submersible is not possible, for whatever reason.

-The NATO Submarine Rescue System (NSRS)
+NATO Submarine Rescue System (NSRS)

 The NATO Submarine Rescue System (NSRS) is a personnel rescue system for submariners in peril, co-owned by the partner nations (France, Norway and the U.K.) and managed by James Fisher Defence (JFD).
-The concept for a submarine rescue system reportedly came from an ex Royal Navy submariner named Roger Chapman.
+The concept for a submarine rescue system reportedly came from an ex-Royal Navy submariner named Roger Chapman.
 Whilst laying telephone cables in a small two-man submersible off the coast of South West Ireland they became stranded and were only rescued after a tense three-day stay on the bottom.

 NSRS replaced a UK specific capability that used a Perry Slingsby LR5 submersible with a newly designed SR class submersible and supporting systems.
 The winning consortium was led by Rolls Royce and included Babcock, Perry Slingsby, Divex, Lloyds, Kongsberg, Interpower and a number of others.